chauff/cse1500-web-transcripts/_lectures/http.md

 In the last line, you can see that in this request, a cookie is sent from the client to server.

-🚩HTTP/2 (and subsequent versions) have been switched to a binary protocol.
+🚩HTTP/2 (and subsequent versions) have switched to a binary protocol.

 ### HTTP response message